 Emily Beanblossom is an artist and musician from Chicago Illinois.
 Her live performances are structured around minimalist compositions using both analog and digital tools, including tape loops, live feedback, voice, and digital synthesis.
 She is pursuing an MFA in Sound Art at the School of the Art Institute of Chicago, studying composition processes (or methods/systems) for music and sound.
 Rooted in DIY music culture, Beanblossom strives to make a lot with only a little.

-Beanblossom was active in the Olympia scene in bands like Georgy, Legs the Crab, Karczol, and others, but was best known as the frontwoman for the raucous noise rock band Christmas.
+Beanblossom was active in the Olympia scene from 2007-2011 in bands like Georgy, Legs the Crab, Karczol, and others, but was best known as the frontwoman for the raucous noise rock band Christmas.